Wang-lab-UCSD/mEpigram/README.md

 #### mEpigram Pipeline:
 You can use the included pipeline to run mepigram, it will output motifs and their enrichement scores.

-To very quickly test the pipeline:
+To very quickly test the pipeline, go to the program main directory and execute:

 TypeE:

-`python mepigram_wrapper.py -f testfiles/test_data_typeE/ENCFF002CQR.narrowPeak.1000.faa -m typeE -b testfiles/test_data_typeE/background_typeE-5.tsv -g testfiles/test_data_typeE/graphE-5mer/`
+`python mepigram_wrapper.py testfiles/data_typeE/test.typeE.faa testfiles/data_typeE/background_typeE-5.tsv testfiles/data_typeE/graphE-5mer/ typeE -o test.typeE`

 TypeEF:

-`python mepigram_wrapper.py -f testfiles/test_data_typeEF/ENCFF002CQR.narrowPeak.1000.faa -m typeEF -b testfiles/test_data_typeEF/background_typeEF-5.tsv -g testfiles/test_data_typeEF/graphEF-5mer/`
+`python mepigram_wrapper.py testfiles/data_typeEF/test.typeEF.faa testfiles/data_typeEF/background_typeEF-5.tsv testfiles/data_typeEF/graphEF-5mer/ typeEF -o test.typeEF`

-If you use k=8 by inputting background_typeE-8.tsv, graphE-8mer (download it from our website) instead, you should be able to find several highly enriched m-motifs.
+If you use k=8 by inputting background_typeE-8.tsv (you need to generate this), graphE-8mer (download it from our website) instead, you should be able to find several highly enriched m-motifs.

 *Note: This pipeline must be executed in the mepigram main directory.
-It also requires Julia installed.

 #### mEpigram preprocessing scripts: